 Georgia is another underrated European destination that’s absolutely beautiful and affordable.
 Also, get this: most of you will be able to enter Georgia without a visa, and stay for one year.
 Say what?!

-- SIM card with data: $3 for 1GB with 1-month validity
+- SIM card with data: $3 for 1GB with one-month validity

 Timing is crucial if you want to travel in Greece on a budget.
-While prices of flights, accommodation and tours have been largely cut down since the country’s debt crisis in 2010, summer months still cost more than others.
+While prices of flights, accommodation, and tours have been largely cut down since the country’s debt crisis in 2010, summer months still cost more than others.
 This means avoiding July and August, which are the hottest and busiest months in Greece.
-Instead, go a few weeks before or after summer, and you will be able to enjoy Greece with smaller crowds and a lower budget.
-You can also cut down on food costs by buying fresh produce from the market and making your own meals, since eating out in restaurants can be expensive in certain parts of Greece.
+Instead, go a few weeks before or after summer, and you will be able to enjoy the country with smaller crowds and a lower budget.
+You can also cut down on food costs by buying fresh produce from the market and making your own meals, since eating out in restaurants can be expensive in certain areas.
 A little picnic by the gorgeous beach can be as enjoyable as a lavish meal at a seafood restaurant!

-As far as activities go, opt for the free walking tours available, and if you are planning to do some island hopping in Greece, plan well and stick with a group of islands to minimize transfers.
+As far as activities go, opt for free walking tours, and if you are planning to do some island-hopping in Greece, plan well and stick with a group of islands to minimize transfers.
 Remember that sometimes a domestic flight can be cheaper than a bus ride for any long-distance travel.

 - SIM card with data: $12 for 2GB with 30-day validity